 Since 2014, TV audiences have followed The Dancing Dolls of Jackson, Miss. from one epic dance battle to the next on the Lifetime reality show, “Bring It.”
 The hip-hop majorettes have become one of the most popular dance troupes in the country.
 Alongside this group of talented young ladies has emerged an unexpected star, J.J.
 Williams.

-The divorced father of three girls, all of whom have participated on the dance team, Williams’ fun-loving personality and down-home Southern charm makes him a fan favorite on the reality show.
+The divorced father of three girls, all of whom have participated on the dance team, Williams’ fun-loving personality and down-home Southern charm make him a fan favorite on the reality show.
 “You might as well get ready cause the new season is coming out and I’m on about six or seven episodes,” he says with his signature Southern twang.
 “Let me tell you…you’re going to trip out.”
 While it’s obvious that this doting dad is far from bashful, a well-kept secret among the show’s producers and crew is Williams’ special talent for cooking.
 “That’s why they love filming at my home,” he says, “I throw down in the kitchen.”

 His love for preparing large meals began out of necessity but quickly blossomed into a passion.
 “Daddy’s babies love to eat,” he jokes.
 “Raising three girls, you got to get in there and learn how to cook or else you’re going to go broke trying to feed them.”
 With an impressive mastery of several Southern food staples, the dish that Williams’ is most known for is his signature spaghetti or “sketti” as he calls it.